 Open an account with as little as $25, or select automatic payroll deduction.
 Since there are no application, sales, or maintenance fees, it’s affordable even for those on a modest budget.

 You don’t have to do it all on your own!
 Grandparents as well as other family and friends can make gifts to your account for maximum growth potential.

 If it turns out your child or grandchild doesn’t need all the money or their education goals change, you can designate a new beneficiary penalty-free so long as they’re an eligible member of your family.

 Edvest provides a variety of professionally managed investment portfolios to choose from including enrollment year options intended for those saving for college that automatically change as the beneficiary approaches college age.
-Alternatively you can tailor your portfolio with multi-fund, single-fund, and stable principal options to match your risk tolerance, timeline, and investment preferences.
+Alternatively you can tailor your portfolio with multi-fund, single-fund and principal plus interest options to match your risk tolerance, timeline, and investment preferences.